moemoechu/tabby-background/README.md

 - Change background to your favorite picture.
 - Change UI Font to your favorite font, not affect terminal font.
 - All changes applied in pure css, no dynamic javascript.
+- Compatible with builtin black and white skin.

 ## Usage